yigit26/pokedex/README.md

 # pokedex
-pokedex just an app for practicing.
+pokedex is just an app for practicing.